Phreak87/OilMeter/README.md

 # OilMeter

 Measure the oil consumption via the burner status LED on a ESP8266 with a TCS34725 or APDS9960 color sensor.
 BOM is just ~10 Euro for all parts.
-This project is in active development and NOT FULLY FINISHED yet!

 ## Oilmeter comes with the following features included:
 - First start as AccessPoint (OilMeter, PWD: OilMeter), after saving Wifi-Settings it will connect to default Wifi.